Published: January 29, 2020

 1. There are more than 5 billion active users on messaging apps.

 Currently, people use these apps more than they do social network platforms.
 In fact, messaging apps are among the top five most-used apps by consumers.
 Through live chat and chatbots, customers can communicate and transact with brands easily on a communication platform they already strongly favor.
-Site builders recommend adding live chat when creating your site, which can be easily done with a website builder like Wix.

 2. Online live chat communication has been in existence since the invention of the Talkomatic in 1973.